-Gospel author Luke chronicles hardships or sins rulers constantly direct at Jesus, disciples, and others.
-Not wanting to lose heart amidst the sins and hardships, disciples ask Jesus, “Increase our faith.”
-Jesus replies, “If you have faith the size of a mustard seed, you would say to this tree, ‘Be uprooted and transplanted in the … Continue reading “Powerful Women of Faith”
+Gospel author Luke chronicles hardships rulers constantly direct at Jesus, disciples, and others.
+Not wanting to lose heart amidst the hardships, disciples ask Jesus, “Increase our faith.”
+Jesus replies, “If you have faith the size of a mustard seed, you would say to this tree, ‘Be uprooted and transplanted in the sea,’ and it would … Continue reading “Powerful Women of Faith”

 Well-Formed Conscience Well-Formed Law

 In this Sunday’s Gospel, Matthew, writing to a Jewish audience, has Jesus say, “Do not think that I have come to abolish the law or the prophets.
 I have come not to abolish but to fulfill.”
-(Mt 5:17) The line is misinterpreted and isolated to diminish the revolution of Jesus’ Good News.
-As such, it … Continue reading “Well-Formed Conscience Well-Formed Law”
+(Mt 5:17) The line is misinterpreted and isolated to contradict Jesus’ revolutionary life witness.
+In particular, the line contradicts … Continue reading “Well-Formed Conscience Well-Formed Law”

 Executing Christianity

 The woman caught in adultery is a well-known Gospel story.
 Perhaps we have heard it too often to any longer feel its terror.
-Officials are purposeful about ragging a frightened woman into public to execute a death penalty plan against her.
-They put her on display in the Temple area.
-They intend murder and set … Continue reading “Executing Christianity”
+Officials are purposeful about dragging a frightened woman into public to execute a death penalty plan against her.
+They intend murder and set upon stoning her to death.
+Before doing so, the … Continue reading “Executing Christianity”

 Saved and Condemned